Atlas-Unory/Atlas-Unory/README.md

 # Hi there! 👋

 ## ✨ Quick information about me...
-Hi 👋, I'm Atlas, a computer scientist in South America.
-I really like to design and create things that didn't exist before I created them.
-Each line of code written or design made gives me a good feeling of duty completed.
+Hi 👋, I'm Atlas, a computer scientist in South AmeriI really like to design and create things that didn't exist before I created thEach line of code written or design made gives me a good feeling of duty completed.
-Most of the time, if I'm not working, I'm studying a new technology or refreshing my memory about the ones I already know.
-Unfortunately, my memory isn't unlimited 🥹.
+Most of the time, if I'm not working, I'm studying a new technology or refreshing my memory about the ones I already knUnfortunately, my memory isn't unlimited 🥹.

-**Fun facts:**
-1. 🍵 I like tea and dislike coffee
-2. 🎮 I like video games
-3. 👺 I love anime and manga
+**Fun facts:**🍵 I like tea and dislike coffee🎮 I like video games👺 I love anime and manga

 ## 📊 Statistics about me...